Klius/vrhydlide-marioparty/readme.md

 # General Tips
 - If you die on a dungeon and select continue you'll warp back to the entrance.
 Since enemies on hard hit like a truck Deathwarping is pretty fast.
 - The first 3 locations are optional but I recomend at least doing a run through the graveyard and the trial dungeon.
+- Jim has the turning radius of a cruise ship, That being said you can turn fast and with precission in the map screen.
+- Enemies swarming you?
+Save and load to despawn them.

 # Locations